Jambyn Batmönkh: Role in the Mongolian Revolution of 1990

-In late 1989, the Democratic movement garnered strength.
-In March 1990 the first democratic alliance, called Ardchilsan Kholboo (Mongolian Democratic Union), launched a hunger strike urging that the communist government led by Batmönkh resign.
+In late 1989, Mongolia's democratic movement gained momentum.
+In March 1990, the first organized opposition group, the Ardchilsan Kholboo (Mongolian Democratic Union), launched a hunger strike demanding the resignation of the communist government led by Jambyn Batmönkh.

-Batmönkh decreed that the only way to end the situation was the resignation of the MPRP's Politburo, and maintained a strict policy of never using force.
-A book was later published with title "Never use force."
-After discussions with the members of the Politburo and after the Eighth Congress of the Party's Central Committee, the MPRP officially stepped down from power on 9 March 1990.
+Batmönkh maintained a strict policy against the use of force and concluded that the only resolution was the resignation of the MPRP Politburo.
+Following discussions within the Politburo and the Eighth Congress of the Party's Central Committee, the Mongolian People's Revolutionary Party officially relinquished power on 9 March 1990.
+Batmönkh later became associated with the principle "Never use force," which became the title of a book published about the events.

-Batmönkh's widow later recounted: "It was March of 1990.
-Batmönkh was sitting at home, preparing for his speech to the MPRP's 8th Congress.
-The telephone rang, and after speaking a while he suddenly said "We few Mongolians should never make each other's noses bleed" and threw the phone away.
-It was not typical of him, he was a very calm person.
-He then said "Some leaders have come together and asked me to sign something.
-I'll go there and come back".
-He kept asking for his tie, not seeing that it was right next to him.
-To think about it now, he was very flustered and nervous.
-He went out without eating, just drinking a cup of tea at the door.
-I stayed at home, nervous that the protestors had clashed outside.
-In reality, they (others in Politburo and in authority) had asked him to sign a draft of a decree to crack down and scatter the protest outside.
-People who were present there later recalled that Batmönkh said "I will never sign this.
-We few Mongols have not yet come to the point that we will make each other's noses bleed," smacked the table, and left the room."
+Batmönkh’s widow later recalled the events of that day:"It was March of 1990.
+Batmönkh was at home preparing his speech for the MPRP’s 8th Congress when the phone rang.
+After a short conversation, he suddenly said, 'We few Mongolians should never make each other's noses bleed,' and threw the phone down, something very uncharacteristic for such a calm person.
+He told me that some leaders had come to ask him to sign something and that he would be back soon.
+He was visibly flustered, kept looking for his tie though it was right next to him, and left after drinking only a cup of tea.

+I stayed at home, nervous about the protests outside.
+Later, I learned that he had been asked to sign a decree authorizing a crackdown on the demonstrators.
+Those present recalled that Batmönkh said, 'I will never sign this.
+We few Mongols have not yet come to the point that we will make each other's noses bleed,' before striking the table and leaving the room.

-"He had resigned by the time he came home that evening.
-He didn't say what happened to me in detail.
-He was never a person to talk much about work.
-He was a very calm person," his widow said.
+He had resigned by the time he came home that evening.
+He didn’t tell me the details, he was never one to speak much about work.
+He was a very calm person."

-After retirement
+Later life

 In 1990, most of his family members became unemployed after being accused of political corruption.
 He and his wife made bread and sold deel and gutals.
 From 1992 until his death, he lived in Dambadarjaa (Sukhbaatar district) while planting vegetables and fruits.

 He was privately critical of the new administration (particularly of Punsalmaagiin Ochirbat, the new president) after his retirement.
 He died in 1997.